 Note that Thailand has special and additional requirements for registration – refer to the Thailand OMAR and the Application for MPI certificate for food products to Thailand.

 - Application for MPI certificate for food products to Thailand [DOC, 206 KB]

 - Apply for access to E-cert

 Exporting to a country with no OMAR

 If there's no OMAR for your export destination, work directly with your importing agent to find out what certification you need.
-You may need to register your product with the destination country.
+You may choose to apply for a free sale certificate or a free sale statement.

 Register a risk management programme (RMP) and get it verified